alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 Per the definition
 of "backdoor"
 this is considered
-as application functionality
+application functionality
+requiring "intentional action"
+of a message's participant
-equivalent to forwarding
+equivalent to
+them forwarding the content
-a "fresh string of bits",
+as a "fresh string of bits",
 and is therefore
 outside the scope
 of this document.